Measuring Societal Biases from Text Corpora with Smoothed First-Order Co-occurrence: High-Order Bias Measurements

-We define bias as the discrepancy of the associations of a concept and its counterpart concept to a word.
-Second-order bias measurement methods use vector similarity to quantify the associations.
-We define the concept $Z$ (and similarly its counterpart concept $Z'$) as a set, containing a group of definitional words.
-In general, three approaches to second-order bias measurement are proposed in the literature, explained in what follows.
+We define bias as the discrepancy between the associations of a concept and its counterpart concept to a word.
+High-order bias measurement methods use vector similarity to quantify the associations.
+We define the concept $Z$ (and similarly its counterpart concept $Z'$) as a set, containing a group of representative words.
+In general, three approaches to high-order bias measurement are proposed in the literature, explained in what follows.

-\paragraph{\biasPC} In this method, first a matrix of directional vectors $\mD$ is created using a set of word pairs ${\sP_{Z,Z'}=\{(x,x')|x\in Z, x'\in Z'\}}$, such that ${\mD=\{\vv_x-\vv_{x'}|(x,x')\in\sP_{Z,Z'}\}}$, where $\vv_x$ is the vector of the word $x$.
+\textbf{\biasPC:} In this method, first a matrix of directional vectors $\mD$ is created using a set of word pairs ${\sP_{Z,Z'}=\{(x,x')|x\in Z, x'\in Z'\}}$, such that ${\mD=\{\vv_x-\vv_{x'}|(x,x')\in\sP_{Z,Z'}\}}$, where $\vv_x$ is the vector of the word $x$.
 Using $\mD$, the first principle component of the directional vectors is then calculated, which we refer to as $\vv_{d}$.

-\citet{bolukbasi2016man} define the bias of the word $w$ using the cosine similarity of $\vv_w$ and $\vv_{d}$. \citet{ethayarajh2019understanding} propose to normalize only $\vv_{d}$ to avoid the overestimation of the association degree, resulting in the following bias measurement: where $\bias(w)$ denotes the degree of bias of the word $w$, and its sign defines whether the word is biased towards the concept $Z$ or $Z'$.
+\citet{bolukbasi2016man} define the bias of the word $w$ using the cosine similarity of $\vv_w$ and $\vv_{d}$. \citet{ethayarajh2019understanding} propose to normalize only $\vv_{d}$ to avoid the overestimation of the association degree, resulting in the following bias measurement:

+where $\bias(w)$ denotes the degree of bias of the word $w$, and its sign defines whether the word is biased towards the concept $Z$ or $Z'$.
 This definition is applicable to all the bias measurements, discussed through the paper.

-\paragraph{\biasMean} This method, used in several studies such as~\citet{garg2018word} and \citet{dev2019attenuating}, first defines the definitional vector $\vv_Z$ as the mean of the embeddings of the definitional words: ${\vv_Z=\sum_{x \in Z}{\vv_{x}}/\left|Z\right|}$.
-The association of the concept $Z$ to the word $w$ is then defined using the cosine metric of $\vv_Z$ and $\vv_w$.
-Finally, the bias is calculated as follows: \paragraph{$\sbiasWEAM$} \citet{caliskan2017semantics} introduce Word Embedding Association Test (WEAT), a statistical test to examine the existence of bias by measuring the associations of two concepts to a word.
-We use the association measurement method of WEAT, and refer to it as Word Embedding Association Measurement (\biasWEAM).
-Since the original form of \biasWEAM uses the cosine metric, we denote this as $\sbiasWEAM$, defined as follows: Using $\sbiasWEAM$, the bias is calculated as follows: